Williloo/Merkle-Puzzle/README.md

 Generates a number of 'secrets' to send to the server.
 Each 'secret' is made up of:

-__W1 + H1 + W2__
+__B1 + H1 + B2__

--  W1: Word in plaintext
+-  B1: Random 16 bytes
--  H1: Hash of x concatenations of W1
+-  H1: Hash of x concatenations of B1
--  W2: Word in plaintext
+-  B2: Random 16 bytes

 ### Server Action:
 1. Solve the puzzle - pick a random 'secret' and start cracking the hash until you get x.
-2. Send back to the server H2, the hash of W2 concatenated x times.
+2. Send back to the server H2, the hash of B1 concatenated x times.

 ### Client Action:
-Match the hash received H2 to pre-calculated hashes of x*W2's, and get the index x.
+Match the hash received H2 to pre-calculated hashes of x*B2's, and get the index x.

-From this point onwards: BOTH SIDES USE X AS ENCRYPTION KEY.
+From this point onwards: BOTH SIDES USE X*B2 AS ENCRYPTION KEY.

 ## Justification